zzzprojects/docs/entityframework-classic.net/pages/features/bulk-update.md

 Try it: [NET Core](https://dotnetfiddle.net/8ZuEW4) | [NET Framework](https://dotnetfiddle.net/dMGZcV)

 ## Bulk Update specific columns
 You need to update a list of `Customer` but only update some specific columns such as FirstName and LastName.
-The [ColumnInputExpression](https://entityframework-extensions.net/column#column-input) option let you choose the columns to update.
+The [ColumnInputExpression](https://entityframework-extensions.net/column#column-input) option lets you choose the columns to update.

 ```csharp
 context.BulkUpdate(customers, options => {